JetBrains-Research/pubtrends/README.md

    ./gradlew crawler:shadowJar
    ```

-4. From now on you can use JAR archive, no args should be specified when launching the program.
+4. From now on you can use JAR file, no args should be specified when launching the program.
    First run allows you to download complete up-to-date PubMed database.
    Further runs will allow you to download daily updates.